IABTechLab/uid2docs/docs/getting-started/gs-encryption-decryption.md

 ## Example Encryption and Decryption Script

 Here's an example Python script (`uid2_request.py`) for encrypting requests and decrypting responses.
 The required parameters are shown at the top of the script, or by running `python3 uid2_request.py`
 >For Windows, replace `python3` with `python`.
-If using Windows Command Prompt instead of PowerShell, you must also remove the single quotes surrounding the JSON (for example, `echo {"email": "test@example.com"}` ).
+If using Windows Command Prompt instead of PowerShell, you must also remove the single quotes surrounding the JSON (for example, use `echo {"email": "test@example.com"}` ).

 For the [POST /token/refresh](../endpoints/post-token-refresh.md) endpoint, the script takes values for `refresh_token` and `refresh_response_key` that were obtained from a prior call to [POST /token/generate](../endpoints/post-token-generate.md) or [POST /token/refresh](../endpoints/post-token-refresh.md).